robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 value later.

+## 3. Understanding the Promises Machinery

-### 2.3.
+### 3.1.
 Sequencing Expressions with Promises

-With this, all that's left is describing the operations we'll use to create promises, put values in them, and describe the dependencies between expressions and values.
+Now that we went through the conceptual nature of promises, we can start understanding how they work in a machine.
+To do so, we'll describe the operations we'll use to create promises, put values in them, and describe the dependencies between expressions and values.
 For the sake of our examples, we'll use the following very descriptive operations, which happen to be used by no existing Promises implementation:

 - `createPromise()` constructs a representation of a value.
 The value must be provided at later point in time.